xilti/sitemap/README.md

 	sitemap["about"] = {"/about/index.html"};
 	...

-If some of the source content already exists, for example css files or the jquery library.
-You can specify them as such.
+If some of the content already exists as file or folders, for example css files or the jquery library, you can specify them as such.

 	sitemap["home_css"] = {"/css/home.css", "/sitecss/home.css"];
 	sitemap["jquery"] = {sitemap::folder("/js/jquery"), sitemap::folder("/lib/jquery"];

-The source folders and files like sitecss/home.css and /lib/jquery are written relative to some root source folder that you define later.
+The source folders and files should be written relative to a root source folder that you specify later.

 The next step is to define your dynamic content.
 This is done with functions that return std::vector<unsigned char>.